 The Cairo Arabic Book Program28 has existed at the U.S Embassy in Cairo since the 1950s and currently translates 8-10 books a year using a budget of approximately \$50,000 from the International Information Programs (IIP) section of the bureau of Educational and Cultural Affairs.
-This funding covers the costs of copyrights fees, translation and purchased copies.
+This funding covers the costs of copyrights fees, translation, and purchased copies.

 The Program works with local publishers to select American books across a broad range of topics that are of mutual interest.
-Some 3,000 copies per title are published, of which the Program purchases 1,000-1,500 copies for local and regional distribution while the publisher sells the remaining copies in commercial out-lets and regional book fairs.
+Some 3,000 copies per title are published, of which the Program purchases 1,000-1,500 copies for local and regional distribution while the publisher sells the remaining copies in commercial outlets and regional book fairs.
 The publisher submits a draft of the translation which is reviewed by translators contracted by the Embassy.
 The Program and the Embassy's IRC send free copies of the books to public and university libraries, key contacts, NGOs, and other institutions.
 The Program does not regularly provide copies to local school libraries; however, when the Ambassador or other high level dignitaries visit a school, they take a quantity of age-appropriate books.
 Until two years ago the program received an extra \$7,500 for shipping fees but currently regional posts either fully pay or split the shipping fees with the Program.
 This loss of shipping funds affects some posts' ability to procure books.

-The program sends an annual e-mail within the mission and to regional posts to solicit suggestions for new titles.
+The Program sends an annual e-mail within the Embassy and to regional posts to solicit suggestions for new titles.
 The e-mail also contains a tentative list of titles compiled by the program officers asking for further recommendation or comments.
 Based on these recommendations the Public Affairs Officer and Cultural Affairs Officer and their staffs meet to decide on the list of titles to be translated.
-After securing necessary copyrights, the program and the local publisher agree to go ahead on the translation of the book.
-The process of acquiring the copyrights, translating, editing and printing one book takes between 8-18 months.
+After securing necessary copyrights, the program and the local publisher agree to go ahead with the translation of the book.
+The process of acquiring the copyrights, translating, editing, and printing one book takes between 8-18 months.

 The translation program run by the U.S. Embassy in Amman, Jordan29 is very similar in scope and \$50,000 budget, but with slightly smaller print runs of some six books annually, usually printed in Amman or Beirut.
 The publisher sells 1,750 copies of the 2,500 printed to the public throughout its retail shops in the region and the regional and international book fairs they attend.
-750 copies are retained by the embassy for its own distribution to universities, schools, local institutions, American Corners and posts in the region.
+750 copies are retained by the Embassy for its own distribution to universities, schools, local institutions, American Corners, and posts in the region.

 Cairo has organized Digital Video Conferences for Joyce Hanson, author of the Captive and collaborated with Embassy Amman to program Amy Tan, the author of the Joy Luck Club.
-Cairo also rbo.htm.
-29A list of books translated by the U.S. Embassy in Amman: http://jordan.usembassy.gov/ abp_titles_in_stock.html.

-28A list of books translated by the U.S. Embassy in Cairo: http://cairo.usembassy.gov/pa/ brought the following authors for speaking events in Egypt: Walter Russell Mead, author of Special Providence: How American Foreign Policy Has Changed the World, Robert Putnam, author of Making Democracy Work, and Geneive Abdo, author of Mecca and Main Street whose Arabic version is due shortly.
+Cairo also brought the following authors for speaking events in Egypt: Walter Russell Mead, author of Special Providence: How American Foreign Policy Has Changed the World, Robert Putnam, author of Making Democracy Work, and Geneive Abdo, author of Mecca and Main Street whose Arabic version is due shortly.
 Embassy Amman also hosted a DVC with Mohamed Nimer, author of the book Nonviolence and Peace Building in Islam.